Attorney David I. Fuchs

 Most of us are taught to trust doctors, so if you are injured by one, it can be a shock.
 The unfortunate truth is that medical errors that lead to bodily injuries, and are surprisingly common.
 According to Johns Hopkins researchers, more than 250,000 deaths in the country each year and a large number of injuries are caused by doctors, hospitals and other health care professionals.
 However, not all of these cases rise to the level of medical malpractice.
 So how do you know if you’ve been the victim of medical malpractice in Florida?

 Medical malpractice is a complicated area of the law that can be very difficult to prove.
-If you’ve been injured in a health care setting, contact a Fort Lauderdale medical malpractice lawyer at the Law Offices of David I. Fuchs right away.
+If you’ve been injured in a health care setting, contact a Fort Lauderdale medical malpractice lawyer at David I. Fuchs, Injury & Accident Lawyer, P.A. right away.
 To schedule a free consultation of your case, call (954) 568-3636 today, or reach out through the online form.

 Due to the complex nature of medical malpractice cases, it’s wise to know about the laws and other issues that surround the topic, including: